Why we need more Black living kidney donors

 One Family’s Uplifting Experience of Living Kidney Donation

-The book narrates the personal and emotional journey of a family who unite together to help a member of the family who needs a kidney transplant.
+The book narrates the personal and emotional journey of a family who unite to help a family member who needs a kidney transplant.